Newspaper Page Text

 nounced the introduction of the

-Rosenwald Family association, to
+Rosenwaid Family association, to

-match the Rosenwald Foundation
+match the Rosenwaid Foundation

-45 the contribution of the new gen
+as the contribution of the new gen

-eration to the family tradition.
+eration to the family tradition’

-It was revealed by immedinte
+It was revealed by immediate

 members of Mr. Rosenwald’s family